TobiasWegener/XRD_python_analyses/README.md

 ## Comment and Feedback

 At the moment this is optimized for the BCC W-Cr system but an adaption for other systems is possible if the [Vegard's law](https://en.wikipedia.org/wiki/Vegard%27s_law) applies for the system.
+Distributed under the MIT license.
+See ``LICENSE.txt`` for more information.